Image Credit: Ano Lobb

 While you may not notice a significant drop in voltage during the growing season, the high resistivity of poor wire joins will cause a considerable drop in voltage at the far ends of your electric cattle fence system in the winter when earth grounding systems are already struggling to function with frost in the ground.
 Learn to tie proper wire knots like the reef knot and the figure eight knot, which ensure maximum wire contact across the join.
 And make sure that ALL new fence connections, knots, and wire joins are reinforced with connector clamps (also called joint clamps) to ensure good electrical contact between the two sides of the electrical connection.

-To learn how to tie wire knots by hand using 12.5 gauge high-tensile electric wire (without needing special fencing tools!), refer to the 2-page insert and diagrams on page 72 and 73 of Grass-fed Cattle, or contact your local electric fence dealer to arrange a fence construction and wire knot tying clinic.
+To learn how to tie wire knots by hand using 12.5 gauge high-tensile electric wire (without needing special fencing tools!), refer to the 2-page insert and diagrams on page 72 and 73 of my book, Grass-fed Cattle, or contact your local electric fence dealer to arrange a fence construction and wire knot tying clinic.

 A correctly-tied reef knot ensures maximum contact between the two sides of the broken fencing wire.
 This wire knot is very easy to tie by hand using stiff high-tensile 12.5 gauge galvanized wire.
-You do not require any special equipment to tie wire knots or to break off the wire ends - just your hands and the techniques described in Grass-Fed Cattle.
+You do not require any special equipment to tie wire knots or to break off the wire ends - just your hands and the techniques described in my book, Grass-Fed Cattle.

 The insulated wire that is buried under gates (commonly known as insulated leadout wire) is a common source of electric shorts because the insulated coating is easily damaged or cracked (especially during cold weather when it becomes brittle).
 Even the smallest crack creates an electrical short between the 'hot' wire and the soil.
 Furthermore, as the soil gets muddy in fall or spring, vehicle traffic can cause deep ruts through gates which impact the wire buried below.
 Kinks or heavy stretching can crack the insulated wire coating, or even break the entire wire.
 Buried coated wires also seem to attract mice and voles during the winter, which will gnaw off the insulated coating.